SEO Copywriting: The Insider’s Guide to Rank Content Fast

 Use Voice of the Customer (VoC)

-VoC is a term that describes the feedback from your customers.
+Voice of the Customer (VoC) is a term that describes the feedback from your customers.
 It includes their experiences with your company as well as their product-related needs, likes, dislikes, misconceptions and more.
-Involve VoC in your keyword research, content strategy development and storytelling.
+Involve VoC in your keyword research, content strategy template and storytelling.
 You’ll be able to attract the right customers to the right pages, capture additional traffic, deliver messaging that resonates and guide them to the actions that matter most.

 Use “bucket brigades”